Infinite reduced words and the Tits boundary of a Coxeter group

 More generally, one can deduce the following result: an infinite reduced word $\ii = i_1i_2\cdots$ satisfies $\xi(\ii) \in \partial M$ for some wall $M$ if and only if there exists $N>0$ such that $i_Ni_{N+1}i_{N+2}i_{N+3}\cdots = a(a+2)a(a+2)\cdots$ for some $a\in \Z/5\Z$. \end{example}

-Another case where the topology of the Tits boundary $\bTX$ is known reasonably explicitly is the case where $X$ has {\it isolated flats} (this definition is reviewed in Section \ref{s:classes}).
-Hruska and Kleiner~\cite{hruska-kleiner} have shown that the Tits boundary $\bTX$ of such spaces is a disjoint union of isolated points and standard Euclidean spheres.
-Caprace \cite{caprace_isolated} has classified Coxeter groups $W$ where $X$ has isolated flats.
-Following Caprace's work, we show that the partition of each Euclidean sphere in $\bTX$ into equivalence classes $C(\xi)$ is the arrangement induced by an affine Coxeter group.
+Another case where the topology of the Tits boundary $\bTX$ is known reasonably explicitly is the case where $X$ has {\it isolated flats}, which we discuss in Section \ref{s:isolated}.
+Hruska and Kleiner~\cite{hruska-kleiner} have shown that the Tits boundary $\bTX$ of such spaces is a disjoint union of isolated points and standard Euclidean spheres, while Caprace \cite{caprace_isolated} has classified Coxeter groups $W$ where $X$ has isolated flats.
+Using Caprace's work, we show that the partition of each Euclidean sphere in $\bTX$ into equivalence classes $C(\xi)$ is the arrangement induced by an affine Coxeter group.

-These examples suggest the following questions: {\it does the Tits boundary of a Coxeter group always have the homotopy type of a disjoint union of a wedge of spheres?} {\it When is the limit weak order (or limit weak order of blocks) a disjoint union of posets $P$ that are graded, or Eulerian, or Cohen--Macaulay, or shellable?} See for example \cite{Bjorner-Brenti} for a discussion of these poset properties in the Coxeter setting.
+The examples we consider in Section~\ref{s:classes} suggest the following questions: {\it does the Tits boundary of a Coxeter group always have the homotopy type of a disjoint union of a wedge of spheres?} {\it When is the limit weak order (or limit weak order on blocks) a disjoint union of posets $P$ that are graded, or Eulerian, or Cohen--Macaulay, or shellable?} See for example \cite{Bjorner-Brenti} for a discussion of these poset properties in the Coxeter setting.

-Throughout this paper, we make use of results about $\CAT(0)$ spaces which may be found in \cite{bridson-haefliger}.
+Throughout this paper, we make use of the standard theory of Coxeter groups, as found in for instance~\cite{humphreys}, and results about $\CAT(0)$ spaces from \cite{bridson-haefliger}.